JoshuaRosado/JoshuaRosado/README.md

 # Joshua Rosado Olivencia
 Welcome! 🤙🏽, My name is Joshua and I am a Full Stack Developer I do Full Stack Applications using Python.
-I mostly enjoy the FrontEnd of projects, playing with HTML, CSS, Bootstrap and JavaScript making it look clean and different.
-My next step is to learn React and focus more on the FrontEnd.
+I mostly enjoy the FrontEnd of projects, playing with HTML, CSS and JavaScript making it look clean and different.
+My next step is to learn more in depth of Python.
 Working on something that will change somebody's lifestyle in a positive way is my passion.

 ## Skills & Experience
 ### Languages: